• Follow Me!

 I wore black satin puffy gauchos with gold flecks that caught the light it such a way it could blind you, like the sun, if you stared directly at it.
 To complete the look, I wore the matching fitted jacket, because nothing says sexy better than looking half matador/half court jester.
 The cherry on the icing was the pair of shoulder pads that made me resemble an NFL linebacker.
 The only thing wider was my hair.
 I thought I looked, like totally, cool.
 I shudder at the memory.

-You think I would have learned something from that date.
-But, unfortunately not.
-There was a little black velvet number with a fuchsia ruffle Carmen Miranda would have killed for that I just had to have for my engagement party.
-Yes, I was a show-stopper that night -probably a traffic stopper too.
+In fact, there was a little black velvet number with a fuchsia ruffle that Carmen Miranda would have killed for, that I just had to have for my engagement party.
+Did I mention the giant flower the size of a Thanksgiving turkey flanking my hip?
+Oh yes, I was a show-stopper that night -probably a traffic stopper too.
 Blame it on youth.

-24 Comments
+Comments

-1. Posted January 7, 2013 at 6:32 pm | Permalink
+January 7, 2013 at 6:32 pm

 Too, too funny.
 The dress may not be the same, but you look exactly like you did when this photo was taken—lucky girl!

-2. Posted January 7, 2013 at 6:36 pm | Permalink
+January 7, 2013 at 6:36 pm

 That flower on that dress…I think you win the worst dressed competition, sorry to say!
 Having said that you were so cute!

-3. Posted January 7, 2013 at 6:46 pm | Permalink
+January 7, 2013 at 6:46 pm

 You look ADORABLE!